 “These reforms have been ongoing in Montenegro, with the recent adoption of the Law on Academic Integrity.
 Higher education institutions have also taken steps in promoting and safeguarding academic integrity.
 However, it would be wrong to think that academic misconduct could be tackled by the “directive formula” of new regulations alone.
 The law always follows the change in public attitude, not the other way around, so addressing integrity issues should go beyond legislative and institutional framework”, said Giakoumopoulou.

 Vesna Atanasova, Programme manager at the Education Department of the Council of Europe, said that the adoption of the Law by the authorities of Montenegro confirmed that they perceive the risks to academic integrity to be among the major challenges for both academia and the society as a whole in the process of reforming higher education.

-The two-day conference brought together around 60 participants from Montenegro, mostly members of the academic community and representatives of relevant public authorities.
-It was organised under the joint European Union and Council of Europe action “Quality education for all” that is a part of the joint programme "Horizontal Facility for the Western Balkans and Turkey 2019-2022".
+The two-day conference brings together around 60 participants from Montenegro, mostly members of the academic community and representatives of relevant public authorities.
+It is organised under the joint European Union and Council of Europe action “Quality education for all” that is a part of the joint programme "Horizontal Facility for the Western Balkans and Turkey 2019-2022".